OpenInternet/System_Administrator_Guide_Text/en/best_practices/physical_security/best_practices.md

 organization to plan next steps.

-After considering the risks, consider partnering with like-minded organizations to create a digital “panic button”.
+After considering the risks, consider partnering with like-minded organizations to create a digital *“panic button”*.
 This could a simple solution of creating a messaging group for sending a SMS (or tweet) to a select group of people, a contact at the embassy (in case of international NGOs), or other community organizations to alert external